-Once calibre is installed, a command line utility 'ebook-convert' is made available which takes two command line arguments, name of file to be converted and name of output file.
+Once calibre is installed, a command-line utility 'ebook-convert' is made available which takes two command-line arguments, name of the file to be converted and name of the output file.

-As of now we are ignoring pdf file as they take lot of time to convert and require some setting updates in calibre.
+As of now, we are ignoring pdf file as they take a lot of time to convert and require some setting updates in Calibre.